 While in Ličge (Belgium) they came up with frying strips of potato in oil (according to tradition originally as a cheap substitute for fried fish, or a way to cool down dangerously hot oil), a method that soon became very popular in France, other parts of Europe and of course America.

 Tomatoes were introduced to Europe from South America 500 years ago but are such an important part of so many cultures' cuisines you'd think they'd been there for thousands of years.
 A particularly extreme example is the Eastern Mediterranean, which only got tomatoes 200-250 years ago (via Europe, and highly delayed).
-Ask a Turk or Lebanese or Egyptian or Iraqi (and particularly an Egyptian) to imagine their cuisine without tomatoes...they will have a very hard time indeed.
+Ask a Turk or Lebanese or Egyptian or Iraqi (and particularly an Egyptian, whose cuisine today stereotypically consists of drowning vegetables and meat in tomato sauce) to imagine their cuisine without tomatoes...they will have a very hard time indeed.